elenaramirezhdz/happymindretreats/README.md

 * I used this [video tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9i3FXJSUfmsNOx8E7u6UuhG) on YouTube to learn about Flexbox.

+*  I used this [video tutorial](https://www.youtube.com/watch?v=YBUMHRL1fmo&ab_channel=TylerPotts) by Tylor Potts on YouTube to learn about Contact Form.

-- I used this [video tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY) by Net Ninja on YouTube to learn about Grid.
+* I used this [video tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9itC4TxYMzFCfveyutyPOCY) by Net Ninja on YouTube to learn about Grid.

 ### Content